 Eligible health services include habilitation therapy services your physician prescribes.
 The services have to be provided by a:

-- Licensed or certified physical, occupational or speech therapist - Hospital, skilled nursing facility or hospice facility - Home health care agency - Physician - Other provider acting within the scope if their license
+- Licensed or certified physical, occupational or speech therapist - Hospital, skilled nursing facility or hospice facility - Home health care agency - Physician

 Habilitation therapy services have to follow a specific treatment plan ordered by your physician.